awkwardusername/station-queue/README.md

 - Persons can view and pop the queue for their station.
 - Admin can create new stations.
 - Queue positions start from 100 for better user experience.
+- Position numbers are unique and never reused, ensuring accurate tracking.
+- Clean data management: all associated data is properly deleted when a station is removed.

 ## Getting Started